-(1) Represents the purchase accounting adjustments related to the amortization of acquisition related intangible assets, amortization (accretion) of VOBA and acquisition costs, and the fair value adjustments to the net reserves for claims and claim expenses for the years ended December 31, 2023 and 2022, respectively, for the acquisitions of Validus \$48.8 million (2022 - \$Nil); and TMR and Platinum \$16.1 million (2022 - \$7.2 million).
+(2) Represents the purchase accounting adjustments related to the amortization of acquisition related intangible assets, amortization (accretion) of value of business acquired ("VOBA") and acquisition costs, and the fair value adjustments to the net reserves for claims and claim expenses for the years ended December 31, 2024 and 2023, for the acquisitions of Validus \$227.9 million (2023 - \$48.8 million); and TMR and Platinum \$15.0 million (2023 - \$16.1 million).

-- Represents the net deferred tax benefit resulting from the recognition of deferred tax assets net of deferred tax liabilities in connection with a 15% Bermuda corporate income tax rate, pursuant to the Corporate Income Tax Act 2023, enacted on December 27, 2023. - Represents the income tax (expense) benefit associated with the adjustments to net income (loss) available (attributable) to RenaissanceRe common shareholders.
-The income tax impact is estimated by applying the statutory rates of applicable jurisdictions, after consideration of other - Represents the portion of the adjustments above that are attributable to the Company's redeemable noncontrolling interests, including the income tax impact of those adjustments.
+- (3) Represents a net deferred tax benefit recorded during the period in connection with the enactment of the 15% Bermuda corporate income tax on December 27, 2023. - Represents the income tax (expense) benefit associated with the adjustments to net income (loss) available (attributable) to RenaissanceRe common shareholders.
+The income tax impact is estimated by applying the statutory rates of applicable jurisdictions, after consideration of other relevant factors. - Represents the portion of the adjustments above that are attributable to the Company's redeemable noncontrolling interests, including the income tax impact of those adjustments.